-PREVIEW OF CHAPTER 11
+PREVIEW OF CHAPTER 12

-As indicated in the Feature Story, receivables are a significant asset on the books of many hospitality companies.
+As indicated in the Feature Story, inventor-entrepreneur Wilbert Murdock has had to use multiple credit cards to finance his business venture.
+Murdock's credit-card debt would be classified current liabilities because they are due every month.
+Yet, by making minimal payments and paying high interest each month, Murdock uses this credit source long-term.
+Some credit-card balances remain outstanding for years as they accumulate interest.
+All liabilities, whether they are claims, debts, or obligations, must be settled or paid at some time in the future by the transfer of assets or services.
+The future date on which they are due or payable (maturity date) is a significant feature of liabilities and thus has to be managed appropriately.
+Failure to pay your bills on time, including sales taxes you collect on behalf of the government, can result in severe penalties.
+On the other hand, receivables are a significant asset on the books of many hospitality companies.
+These accounts represent cash flows of corporations.
 As a consequence, companies must pay close attention to their receivables and carefully manage them.
-Although receivables are a significant asset, payables are a pertinent liability.
-These claims, debts, and obligations must be settled or paid at some time in the future by the transfer of assets or services.
-Failure in paying your bills on time, including sales taxes you collect on behalf of the government, can result in severe penalties.
-In this chapter, you will learn what journal entries hospitality companies make when products are sold, when cash is collected from those sales, when accounts that cannot be collected are written off, when debts are incurred, and when they are paid.
+In this chapter you will learn what journal entries hospitality companies make when products are sold, when cash is collected from those sales, when accounts that cannot be collected are written off, when debts are incurred, and when they are paid.